-1. The sub-fund includes the identification and analysis of a company's environmental and social factors, including but not limited to physical risks of climate change and human capital management.

-2. Responsible business practices in accordance with UN Global Compact and OECD Principles for businesses.

-3. Minimum environmental standards through exclusion of business activities that are deemed harmful to the environment.

-4. Active consideration of environmental issues through engagement and proxy voting.

-5. Analysis of the share of investment involved in controversial weapons.
+- 1. The sub-fund includes the identification and analysis of a company's environmental and social factors, including but not limited to physical risks of climate change and human capital management, that may have a material impact on a security issuer's financial performance and valuation.
+This identification and analysis is an integral part of the investment decision making process.
+In addition, HSBC Asset Management (HSBC) also considers corporate governance practices that protect minority investor interests and promote long term sustainable value creation. - 2.
+Responsible business practices in accordance with UN Global Compact and OECD Principles for businesses. - 3.
+Minimum environmental standards through exclusion of business activities that are deemed harmful to the environment. - 4.
+Active consideration of environmental issues through engagement and proxy voting. - 5.
+Analysis of the share of investment involved in controversial weapons.

 The sub-fund is actively managed and does not track a benchmark.
-The reference benchmark for sub-fund market comparison purposes is MSCI Emerging Markets (the "Reference Benchmark"), however, this is not designated for the purpose of attaining the environmental or social characteristics promoted by the sub-fund.
+The reference benchmark for sub-fund market comparison purposes is MSCI EMU (the "Reference Benchmark"), however, this is not designated for the purpose of attaining the environmental or social characteristics promoted by the sub-fund.

-• What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?
+What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?